Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_objectlistview-in-desktop-ctrl.en.md

 ## Work with the Column and Item
 The component `ObjectListView` there are some features you configure and add columns and records.
 First of all you need to say a few words on the support class `ItemInListView`.

 Class `ItemInListView` in fact links Items with Columns. `ObjectListView` itself creates a new item and assigns each field to the desired value.
-To make-to-one correspondence `поле in `ItemInListView` – column in `ObjectListView`` field names in `ItemInListView` match the value fields `AspectName` (type `string`) in their respective columns.
+To be unambiguous compliance «field in `ItemInListView` – column in `ObjectListView`» field names in `ItemInListView` match the value fields `AspectName` (type `string`) in their respective columns.
 The addition of a new item occurs according to the scheme:
 * Created an instance of the class `ItemInListView` and filled its fields.
 * Added it to `ObjectListView` method `AddObjects` for multiple item or `AddObject` for one item.